ZakuII/SL_cmpe295/README.md

 This is the current development version of [Kohana](http://kohanaframework.org/).

-For the most current release, see the 3.1/master branch.
+For the most current release, see the 3.1/master branch!